Enabling Confident Purchases on Amazon

 Review Patterns Outweigh Star Ratings

-Users scan for repeated themes rather than reading all reviews to judge quality quickly.
+Users scan for repeated themes rather than reading every review.

 “I don’t read every review — I just skim to see if people are saying the same thing.”